steqeq/0000/README.md

 * Supported Environments

-* Installation Instructions for v4.0
+* Installation Instructions for v4.1

 * HIP Installation Instructions

-* AMD ROCm and Mesa Multimedia Installation

-* Using CMake with AMD ROCm

 For more information, refer to the ROCm documentation website at: